mdditt2000/openshift-4-9/next-gen-routes/README.md

 # Next Generation OpenShift Routes

-This document demonstrates a new feature for OpenShift Routes using F5 Controller Ingress Services (CIS) called **Next Generation Routes Controller***.
-Next Generation Routes Controller **extended F5 Controller Ingress Services to use multiple Virtual IP addresses**.
+This document demonstrates a new feature for OpenShift Routes using F5 Controller Ingress Services (CIS) called **Next Generation Routes Controller**.
+Next Generation Routes Controller extended F5 CIS to use multiple Virtual IP addresses.
 Before F5 CIS could only manage one Virtual IP address per CIS instance.

 In this example we are using a **cafe** and **cafenew** application with three endpoints; **tea,coffee and mocha** and **multiple namespace** as shown in the diagram below.